Planning-Inspectorate/data-model/docs/appeal.md

 Unique identifier for the case officer assigned to the case

-> This is the user ID in Active Directory
+> This is the user in Entra ID

 `caseOfficerId`